ipfs/specs/MERKLE_DAG.md

 ### Web of Data Structures

 In a sense, IPFS is a "web of data-structures", with the merkledag as the common denominator.
-Agreeing upon a format allows linking different authenticated datastructures to each other, enabling sophisticated distributed applications to easily construct, distribute, and link their data.
+Agreeing upon a format allows linking different authenticated data structures to each other, enabling sophisticated distributed applications to easily construct, distribute, and link their data.

 ### Linked Data